The-101-project/Lock_In_Amplifier_Review/readme.md

 </p>

 ----
-* Trigger to the Transmitting signal, channel 2
+* Trigger to the Transmitting signal, channel-2
-* RESULT: As above,too match noise, can't see any receiving signal
+* RESULT: As above, too match noise, can't see any receiving signal
 <p align="center">
 <img
 src="img/16.PNG"